aadluri/Plotting_dftoutput/README.md

 A place to store my simple python scripts for plotting output from various comp chem calculations

-*Plotting_DOS* plots siesta outputs for DOS, COHP, COOP from siesta_dos folder
+*Plot_DOS* plots siesta outputs for DOS, COHP, COOP from siesta_dos folder